NeroNesh/Simple-python-calculator/README.md

 # Simple-python-calculator
-This is a simple python calculator
+This is a simple python3 calculator